This information is relevant to people who live in the UK.

 Some children become seizure free as a result of the diet.
 Other children have fewer seizures.
 However, the diet does not work for every child, and it is not possible to predict who it will help.

-At present, the ketogenic diet is not used for adults with epilepsy in the UK.
+At present, the ketogenic diet is not commonly used for adults with epilepsy in the UK.
 However, doctors are doing some research to see if this would be possible in the future.

 Deep brain stimulation is a treatment where a part of your brain is stimulated, to stop you having symptoms of a particular medical condition.
 It is only considered for people who can’t have their seizures controlled by epilepsy medicines or other types of surgery.